valkey-io/valkey-doc/topics/lru-cache.md

 So we continuously cross the boundaries of the memory limit, by going over it, and then by evicting keys to return back under the limits.

 If a command results in a lot of memory being used (like a big set intersection stored into a new key) for some time, the memory limit can be surpassed by a noticeable amount.

+## Monitor eviction

+To monitor the point when Valkey starts to evict data, use the `INFO MEMORY` output.
+Compare the current memory usage displayed in the `used_memory` output with the `maxmemory` value.

+Once eviction happens, additional information is available through the `INFO STATS` metrics.
+The `total_eviction_exceeded_time` metric shows the total time in milliseconds that `used_memory` exceeded `maxmemory`.

 ## Approximated LRU algorithm